┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐ ┬─┐┌─┐┬ ┬┌─┐┬─┐┌┬┐┌─┐ └─┐├┴┐└┬┘││││├┬┘├┤ ├┬┘├┤ │││├─┤├┬┘ ││└─┐ └─┘┴ ┴ ┴ └┴┘┴┴└─└─┘ ┴└─└─┘└┴┘┴ ┴┴└──┴┘└─┘

 Pool 2: Bandwidth

-The bandwidth pool reward for a day is distributed proportionally based on the amount of transport bandwidth each visor handled during the previous day.
-Only visors which handled bandwidth above a minimum threshold are eligible for the bandwidth pool.
+The bandwidth pool reward for a day is distributed based on the amount of transport bandwidth each visor sent during the previous day — sender-pays.
+A visor accrues bandwidth credit for the bytes it transmitted on each transport, with its per-edge sent counter capped by the counterparty's reported recv so a one-sided inflation cannot pump credit.
+Only visors whose sender-side total exceeds a minimum threshold are eligible for the bandwidth pool.

 The bandwidth considered for this pool excludes same-LAN transports (where both edges share the same external IP address).